 - It doesn’t support unstructured food.

-Pros & Cons of using aluminum foil in cooking
+Pros & Cons of Using Aluminum Foil in the Oven

-- It makes cleaning up easy by catching grease, juices, and anything that may seep out as you cook.
+- It makes cleaning easier by catching grease, juices, and anything that may seep out from food

-- It can help retain moisture in food such as marinated meat and vegetables.
+- It can help retain moisture in food, especially in marinated meat and vegetables

-- It can reflect heat and damage the oven elements
+- It can reflect heat and damage the oven parts

 - It can catch fire

-- It can cause your food to cook unevenly
+- It can cause the food to cook unevenly

-- Aluminum may contaminate your food, especially with the method where you wrap up the food in foil.
+- Aluminum may contaminate the food, especially if the food is wrapped in foil

-- It doesn’t work well for unstructured food
+- It doesn’t work well for small or soft food items

 Best Aluminum Foil Substitutes

-The other advantage is that parchment paper is non-stick.
-It makes an excellent substitute to foil due to several factors, such as the fact that it does not tear as easily.
-Also, it is biodegradable, which is a big plus.
-You can use it in the oven the same way you use foil and not run the risk of ruining the element using foil with a reflective surface.
+Parchment paper makes an excellent substitute for aluminum foil as it does not tear easily, is biodegradable, and is non-stick.
+You can use it in the oven the same way you use foil while avoiding the risk of ruining the oven parts.

-You can buy these to place on the base of the oven.
-It’s a safer choice than using foil on the bottom part of the oven.
-They do not reflect heat which means that the dangers posed by foil don’t exist with silicone liners.
-Silicone will not stick to the oven’s surface, which is another advantage over the foil.
-These liners are also easy on the pocket because they can be washed and reused.
+You can place these on the base of the oven.
+They are a safer choice than aluminum foil as they do not reflect heat.
+Silicone does not stick to the oven’s surface either.
+These liners are also easy on the pocket as they can be washed and reused.